NeetBux-Hash/Tumbler.CameraUpgrades/README.md

    This option doesn’t affect gameplay but is a reminder that you understand the mod's input changes.
 Checking this confirms you’ve read through everything.

 - **I failed to understand**
-   If you're confused by the options, this suggests uninstalling and reinstalling the mod to reset any changed settings back to the default enabled options.
+   If you're confused by the options, this suggests uninstalling and reinstalling the mod to reset any changed settings you made back to the default enabled options.
 It has no impact on gameplay but serves as a warning not to enable settings you don't fully understand.

 ---

 ### Fixes:
 - **Stay low!**
-   Prevents Agent 47 from standing up when using the suspect camera and allows crouching while using it without affecting tagging.
-Ideal for stealth-focused players.
+   Prevents Agent 47 from standing up when using the suspect camera and allows crouching while using it.
+Best in used in combination with any of the **Prime set button** options

 - **Zoom slider on top**
    Moves the zoom slider to the top of the photo mode menu.
 This works well with Anthony Fuller’s **Selfie Mode Mod**.